San0330/CNN-for-Fake-News-Seminar/README.md

 The pdf file can be downloaded from this repository.

-To compile and generate pdf from latex file, download the source code and open in [Overleaf](https://www.overleaf.com/read/ndmhmgstpnxx#3de4da) or any other latex program.
+To compile and generate pdf from latex file, download the source code or open in [Overleaf](https://www.overleaf.com/read/ndmhmgstpnxx#3de4da) or any other latex program.

 [Colab notebook](https://colab.research.google.com/drive/1kRQT-e3UUyjmFNOH8GfUgs5_mdsb5TqD?usp=sharing)